twheele3/vamml/README.md

 ## Uses

 ### Shape generation/alignment
 The primary function of this code base is for generating and processing random shapes used in voxel arrays for test data generation (See Fig C above).
-This is primarily achieved via instancing the Experiment class in vamml.Batches.experiment.
+This is primarily achieved via instancing the Experiment class in ```vamml.batch```.

 ### Attention U-net and data augmentation
 An extensible tensorflow model based on the VAMML attention U-net is in vamml/Model, as well as data augmentation tools for unified augmentation of paired images and metadata.